olcf/olcf-user-docs/software/e4s.rst

   provided by the OLCF nor are these packages necessarily configured the same way for each toolchain and runtime environment

+  Not all packages are built for all compilers.

 Summit
 ######

 The E4S software list is installed along side the existing software on Summit and can be access via ``lmod`` modulefiles.
-There is also a metamodule file to load the entire available subset of the 20.10 and 21.02 (in development) release for GCC 6.4.0.

 Access via modulefiles
 ----------------------